How listening to my inner voice may have saved a dog from surgery

-I continued with the explanation: “Imagine the bladder, it gets its nerve supply from the lumbar spine, just in front of the hips.
+I continued with the explanation, “Imagine the bladder, it gets its nerve supply from the lumbar spine, just in front of the hips.
 Dogs that are incontinent have often sprained, strained or injured the muscles and joints along the lumbar spine.”

 “What happens is that the nerves have to pass through the tight and inflamed muscles and get constricted or pinched.
-The more severe this is, fewer nerve impulses reach the bladder sphincter which simply “numbs out.”
+The more severe this is, the fewer nerve impulses reach the bladder sphincter which simply “numbs out.”
 It makes sense that Eddie leaks especially after strenuous activity.

 “This makes total sense because it usually happens after he leaps in the water!”
 Laurie points out with excitement.